vanten-s/Femboy-Guide/Tutorials/Clothing.md

 The basis of being a femboy is being a **fem**inine **boy**, and that doesn't imply wearing any specific clothing.
 However, most femboys wear a characteristic style of clothes that consists mainly on the pieces showcased below.

+# Where to buy

+All the clothes can be bought from websites on the [Shopping section](/en/Resources/Shopping).

 # Top
 ## Hoodies